-# A scenario for a sequential colonization event generations 200 patch_number 6 dispersal_model 2 # 2 = 1D Stepping-Stone model dispersal_border_model 2 # 2 = Absorbing border model patch_capacity 500 patch_ini_size {4 rep(0,5)} mating_system 3 # 3 = dioecious random mating mating_nb_offspring_model 4 # 4 = logistic growth growth_rate 0.5 dispersal_rate 0.005 regulation_model_adults 1 # 1 = yes stat {adlt.nbInd emigrants fem.meanFec adlt.nbInd_p}
+# A scenario for a sequential colonization event generations 200 patch_number 6 dispersal_model 2 # 2 = 1D Stepping-Stone model dispersal_border_model 2 # 2 = Absorbing border model patch_capacity 500 patch_ini_size {4 rep(0,5)} # = {4 0 0 0 0 0} mating_system 3 # 3 = dioecious random mating mating_nb_offspring_model 6 # 6 = logistic growth growth_rate 0.5 dispersal_rate 0.005 regulation_model_adults 1 # 1 = yes stat {adlt.nbInd emigrants fem.meanFec adlt.nbInd_p}

-Run the file (we named it colonization.ini).
+Run the file (we named it colonisation.ini).
 Compared to the simulation_stats.txt file of the previous section, we see seven new columns.
 One new column shows the average number of emigrants per patch.
 The other six of new columns show the population sizes of each of our patches.
 Again, we plot our data using R (you can use the included script).

 A single patch grows in size following the same curve as in section 1.2, which was expected.
 But before patch 1 has reached carrying capacity (the ‘1’s in the plot), patch 2 has been colonized and the population there starts growing (the ‘2’s).
-This is because the population on patch 1 has already been producing emigrants from the beginning as can be seen by the continuous line.
+This is because the population on patch 1 already starts producing emigrants after a few generations as can be seen by the continuous line.
 The number of emigrants per inhabited patch levels around 2.5, exactly the value we would expect based on our parameter settings.
 This makes the colonization quite a regular process, even with only half a percent of emigrants each generation the whole archipelago will be fully populated after around 120 generations.

-However, you simulation might not look exactly the same as shown in the graph above.
+However, your simulation might not look exactly the same as shown in the graph above.
 The exact time point at which each island is being colonized is not fixed, but dependent on random events.
 Migration rate determines the probability that an individual will leave its current patch.
 Since it is a probability, the actual number of migrants is subject to chance.
-Moreover, for a successful colonization to take place, we need both a male and a female colonizer to reach the same island at the same time!
+Moreover, for a successful colonisation to take place, we need both a male and a female coloniser to reach the same island at the same time!
 Therefore, when running the simulation multiple times, the timing of events would not be same between replicates.
 The next section will look more into these stochastic processes of quantiNemo.

-1.4 Asymetric migration, extinction, stochasticity and replicates
+1.4

+keywords: asymetric dispersal, migration, extinction, stochasticity, replicate , seed

 In our previous example populations could grow without problems or risks.
 However, often disaster can strike, wiping out a complete populations.
 If no lasting damage was done to the habitat, nearby populations could afterwards recolonize the empty patch.
 But migration needs to be frequent enough for the metapopulation to persist.
 In this section we will look at the interplay between extinction and recolonization by migration.
 Understanding what level of disturbance a species can still tolerate without going extinct is very important for successful conservation strategies.